savanpatel7/Savan-Patel-Chargers-Football-Analysis-Fellowship/README.md

 ## Limitations

+- **Data constraints limit state space expansion** — the model currently has 3,260 states with a median of 19 plays per state across 7 seasons of data.
+  Every additional state dimension multiplies the state count and reduces observations per state.
+Adding finer score buckets, opponent quality, personnel groupings, or weather would push many states below the threshold for reliable transition probability estimation.
+Expanding the state space meaningfully would require 10+ seasons of data.
-- Binary score state (leading vs not leading) loses nuance between small and large leads
+- **Binary score state** — leading vs not leading loses nuance between small and large leads.
+Three score buckets were tested but dropped median plays per state to ~11, producing unreliable estimates in sparse states.
-- Drive EP measures offensive possession value: not net next-score by either team.
-This is the right framework for play-calling but produces different EP values at deep field positions than net-EP models
+- **Drive EP vs net EP** — this model measures offensive possession value, not net next-score by either team.
+This is the right framework for play-calling decisions but produces different EP values at deep field positions than net-EP models.
-- Scoring play kickoff value not yet adjusted: TD and FG terminal values do not subtract the opponent's expected kickoff EP
+- **Scoring play kickoff value not adjusted** — TD and FG terminal values do not subtract the opponent's expected kickoff EP.
+A fully consistent model would set TD ≈ 6.25 and FG ≈ 2.25 after accounting for a typical touchback.
-- Memoryless Markov assumption: no sequential play-calling tendencies or momentum captured
-- No opponent quality, personnel groupings, or weather in the state space
+- **Memoryless Markov assumption** — the model treats each state as independent of prior plays.
+Sequential play-calling tendencies and in-drive momentum are not captured.